 The Analysis and Design Process

 Project groups are formed during the first week of term, with the early stages of the project running concurrently with the lectures given during the first half of term.
 The second half of the term is then dedicated to the group project work.

 Group deliverables: A group report documents the results of the project, focusing on requirements, design, and UML modelling.
 The group additionally creates a video, lasting around 10 minutes, explaining what their project was about, what were the challenges and giving an overview of the design created.
-A mock-up of the application user interface is also created to illustrate what the application look likes when being used.
+A mock-up of the application user interface is also created to illustrate what the application would look like if fully implemented.

 Individual deliverable: Each student is required to submit an individual report giving a) an assessment of the structure, organisation and progress of the project group, b) an assessment of the project results and the effectiveness of the group as a whole, c) an evaluation of each group member, d) an evaluation of their own role, including a summary of what they contributed.

 Lecture presentations and online material.
 Group project tutorials and group working.

 To pass this module, a student must:

 - Obtain an overall pass mark of 50% for all sections combined